loxilb-io/loxilbdocs/docs/loxilb-incluster-multus.md

 We will deploy a topology similar to the following :

 ![image](https://github.com/user-attachments/assets/a30cb94f-2845-416f-8e82-7718fa93bad0)

+:point_right: In this topology, there are multiple interfaces but it is also possible to create secondary network on top of a single interface as well.

 ### Configuration
 #### Create a network attachment definition with the following yaml :